-	Toronto Humane Society’s shelter and animal care services made up 86% of program costs in F2015.
-THS runs a no-kill shelter in downtown Toronto, meaning that the charity does not euthanize animals due to limited space or prolonged length of stay.
-In its 2015 annual newsletter, THS reports that its euthanasia rate is 5%, a 2% decrease from 2014.
+Shelter & animal care services made up 83% of TSH’s program costs in F2016.
+TSH runs a no-kill shelter in downtown Toronto, meaning that the charity does not euthanize animals due to limited space or prolonged length of stay.
+In its most recent 2015 annual report, THS states that its euthanasia rate is 5%, a 2% decrease from 2014.
 The THS shelter took in 4,252 animals during the year – 43% were transfers from other rescues, shelters and animal service organizations.
 Animal intake increased by 8.6% compared to 2014.
 The shelter’s adoption services found forever homes for 3,477 animals in 2015 and 234 pets were returned to their owners.
 THS reports that in 2015, the average length of stay per animal taken in decreased by over 60%, indicating that adoption and animal return rates are improving.

-Toronto Humane Society’s spay and neuter clinic services made up 10% of program costs in F2015.
+Toronto Humane Society’s spay & neuter clinic services made up 13% of program costs in F2016.
 THS runs one clinic in Toronto.
 On top of serving animals in Toronto, the THS clinic also serves animals in Durham through a transportation service run in partnership with the Humane Society of Durham Region.
 Toronto Humane Society’s website reports that the clinic has performed 1,591 spay/neuter procedures to date this year (January to July 2016).
 THS recently added a second surgical suite in its clinic to increase its capacity.
-As a member of the Toronto Feral Cat Coalition, THS also runs a Trap Neuter Return program that spays/neuters feral cats in an attempt to reduce feral cat overpopulation in the city.
+As a member of the Toronto Feral Cat Coalition, THS also runs a Trap Neuter Return program that spays/neuters feral cats to reduce feral cat overpopulation in the city.

 This charity report is an update that is currently being reviewed by Toronto Humane Society.
-Changes and edits may be forthcoming.
+Comments and edits may be forthcoming.

 Financial RatiosFiscal year ending December